 Fanfare, a month-long celebration of the arts, humanities and social sciences.

-▪ The Southeastern Wind Symphony will perform on Oct.
-14 at Columbia Theatre at 7:30 p.m.
-Reserved tickets are $14 for adults; $7 for faculty/staff/seniors; and free for all students.
+The Southeastern Wind Symphony will present “Strange Humors” on Oct.
+20 at Columbia Theatre at 7:30 p.m.
+The concert will feature the music of American composer John Mackey.
+Tickets are $10 for adults; $5 for faculty/staff/seniors; and free for all students with ID and children.
 Tickets are available at the Columbia/Fanfare box office, 220 E. Thomas Street, 985-543-4371.
 The box office is open Monday through Friday, 11 a.m. - 4 p.m. and one hour prior to Columbia performances.

 Fanfare tickets are on sale at the Columbia/Fanfare box office, 220 E. Thomas Street, 985-543-4371.
 The box office is open Monday through Friday, 11 a.m. - 4 p.m. and one hour prior to Columbia performances.
 For a complete schedule, contact the Columbia/Fanfare office at 985-543-4366 or visit columbiatheatre.org.